 New Jersey Professional Radon Inspection

 Radon, a decay product of Uranium, is a naturally occurring radioactive gas found in the soil.
-Within the ground, Radon gas rises to the surface and is able to penetrate the concrete slab of a home.
-Although radon gas itself is not harmful, it’s radioactive decay products (polonium being the most harmful) plates out onto dust particles in the air which gets breathed in.
+Within the ground, Radon gas rises to the surface and is able to penetrate the concrete slab and foundation walls of a home.
+Although radon gas itself is not harmful, it’s radioactive decay products (polonium being the most harmful) plate out onto dust particles in the air and are breathed in.
 Studies have shown that high concentrations of radon gas can lead an increased risk for lung cancer.

-One way for testing for this harmful radioactive by-product is using an activated charcoal canister.
-The canister is placed in the lowest level of the home for a duration of 2-7days.
+One way for testing for this harmful radioactive decay product is using an activated charcoal canister.
+The canister is placed in the lowest occupied level of the home for a duration of 2 to 7 days.
 Then, the activated charcoal canister is sent into the lab for testing.
-From the start of testing, results are typically received within 24 hours (Monday through Friday).
+From the start of testing, results are typically received within 1 week (Monday through Friday).
 Inspector Seltzer is affiliated with RA DATA, a local Radon and water testing treatment company located in Flanders, NJ.

 Mike has been testing for Radon gas in New Jersey the past 4 years.
 All of New Jersey’s Municipalities have seen high concentrations of Radon gas.
 The map given by New Jersey’s DEP (Department of Environmental Protection) indicates the highest concentration levels in the North West region of the state dissipating to the South East.
-Inspector Seltzer has seen ranges from < 0.2 pCi/L to 34.1 pCi/L. No matter what your home may test at, solution are always available to bring concentration levels down to a permissible level.
+Inspector Seltzer has seen ranges from < 0.2 pCi/L to 70.2 pCi/L. No matter the Radon level within your home, solutions are always available to bring concentration levels down to a permissible level.
 Let Mike give you peace of mind, contact him today.